deja-consulting/cv/docs/README.md

  every change.
 And this number would rise for every new variant, which means that the manual process does not hold up in this scenario.

-Also, automating the generation process enables automatic publishing to the website as a nice side effect.
+Also, automating the generation process enables automatic publishing to the website as a nice side effect, as well as having a single source of truth for semantical overlaps between the website and the CV files.

 ### Development process